Tabernacle (concert hall): House of Blues (1996–1997)

 At least two different teams attempted to develop the building as a venue for the Olympics with little success.
 As the event approached, it looked for a time that no deal would come together.
 Then, in April 1996, Isaac Tigrett visited Atlanta with other investors and cut a deal to open a House of Blues in the building in time for the Olympics.
 Prior to this, Atlanta had not been a planned expansion location for House of Blues.
 Tigrett gave his partner Lance Sterling the go-ahead for the project with only 45 days available, even after Sterling had told him even 60 days was too short a time.
 Despite this short lead time, the venue was ready when the Olympics opened in July 1996.

-The first act to perform (on July 19 & 20) was The Blues Brothers (with Dan Aykroyd, James Belushi and John Goodman)' along with featured performers such as James Cotton, Luther "Guitar Jr." Johnson, Booker T. & the M.G.'s, Eddie Floyd, Tommy "Pipes" McDonald, Billy Boy Arnold and Paul Shaffer.
+The first act to perform (on July 19 and 20) was The Blues Brothers (with Dan Aykroyd, James Belushi and John Goodman)' along with featured performers such as James Cotton, Luther "Guitar Junior" Johnson, Booker T. & the M.G.'s, Eddie Floyd, Tommy "Pipes" McDonald, Billy Boy Arnold and Paul Shaffer.
 Other well-known performers during the Olympic run included James Brown, Johnny Cash, Al Green and Jerry Lee Lewis.
 Lesser-known acts who appeared included Burning Spear, Johnny Clegg and Juluka, Third World, Tito Puente and His Latin Jazz All-Stars, and Celia Cruz.
-At the close of the Olympics, Bob Dylan performed two shows on August 3 & 4.
+At the close of the Olympics, Bob Dylan performed two shows on August 3 and 4.